 By Peggy Jordan

-For more information about the South Central Wanderers, contact FMCA’s Chapter Services Department at (800) 543-3622.
+The Eastern Gourmands chapter dues are $5 per year.
+For more information, contact FMCA’s Chapter Services department at (800) 543-3622.